Apelo0/Idle-Game-Runner/README.md

 2. Run the game on Steam
 3. Press OK and let it run!

 > ✅ Works best with games that don’t have anti-cheat or validation checks
+> The Releases tab includes an already-compiled version using PyInstaller!
 > ⚠️ Only tested on Windows with Steam games

 ## 📦 Requirements